JPS Dual Language Program

 1. How will dual language benefit my child?

 Spanish Dual Language Programs in Jefferson Parish Schools are based on the three dual language pillars designed to promote bilingualism and biliteracy, academic student achievement, and social cultural competence.

 There is a considerable body of research that outlines the benefits of dual language/immersion programs for students, including:

 Dual Language Education for a Transformed World by Thomas & Cullier, 2012.

 2. What is a two-way dual language program?

-The two-way model balances the number of ELLs and non-ELLs in a classroom giving both groups the opportunity to learn each other’s language in a natural way.
-Research tells us that the most effective way to teach English Language Learners is in a two-way dual language program.
-(Thomas & Cullier, 2010).
+The two-way model balances the number of English Language Learners (ELLs) and non-English Language Learners (non-ELLs) in a classroom giving both groups the opportunity to learn each other’s language in a natural way.
+Research tells us that the most effective way to teach English Language Learners is in a two-way dual language program (Thomas & Cullier, 2010).

 3. What language will my child be instructed in?

-Beginning in Pre-K and K the students will receive instruction in Spanish 90% of the day and 10% in English.
-As they move up to 1 st grade and beyond, the English will increase 10% each year until a balance of 50%/50% between the Spanish and English language is reached in 4 th grade.
+Beginning in Pre-K and K, students receive instruction in Spanish 90% of the day and 10% in English.
+As they move up to 1st grade and beyond, English increases 10% each year until a balance of 50%/50% between the Spanish and English language is reached in 4th grade.